fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricPartitionQuorumLossProgress.md

 # Get-ServiceFabricPartitionQuorumLossProgress

 ## SYNOPSIS

-Gets the progress of a quorum loss fault operation.
+Gets the progress of a quorum loss faults.

 ## SYNTAX